lauracabtay/moonpig-api/README.md

 - `price` is calculated by the multiplying the `basePrice` of the card by the `priceMultiplier` from the selected size.
 If no size is provided it should default to the `basePrice`.
 The `basePrice` is the amount in pence and the result should be formatted as a string e.g. `"£2.00"`.

+**Note: if no size param is passed, or if card is not available in specified size, the response will purposefully exclude the `size` and `price` keys**

 Expected JSON response from `GET /cards/card001/gt`:

 ```json